StateSmith/tutorial-2/lesson-5/c#/README.md

 dotnet-script LightSm.csx
 ```

 Or actually just build the `LightController` project normally from the command line or Visual Studio.
 While not required, the [LightController.csproj](./LightController.csproj) has been modified to automatically run the StateSmith code generation before building the regular project.
 Feel free to remove.
-Probably nice for small projects, but bad for the rest.
+Probably nice for small projects, but bad for large ones as it uses `DisableFastUpToDateCheck`.

 ```
 > dotnet build